 In June 2019, we issued an aggregate of 4,312,500 founder shares to our sponsor for an aggregate purchase price of \$25,000 in cash, or approximately \$0.006 per share.
 The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the outstanding shares upon completion of this offering (excluding the placement units and underlying securities).
-If we increase or decrease the size of the offering we will effect a stock dividend or a share contribution back to capital or other appropriate mechanism, as applicable, with respect to our Class B common stock immediately prior to the consummation of the offering in such amount as to maintain the ownership of our initial stockholders at 20.0% of the issued and outstanding shares of our common stock (excluding the placement units and underlying securities) upon the consummation of this offering.
-Up to 562,500 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.
+Up to 562,500 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriter's over-allotment option is exercised.
 The founder shares (including the Class A common stock issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.

-Our sponsor and Cantor have agreed to purchase an aggregate of 500,000 placement units (or 545,000 placement units if the underwriters' over-allotment option is exercised in full) at a price of \$10.00 per unit (454,128 placement units by our sponsor and 45,872 placement units by Cantor), for a purchase price of \$5,000,000 (or \$5,450,000 if the underwriters' over-allotment option is exercised in full (495,000 placement units by our sponsor and 50,000 placement units by Cantor)).
+Our sponsor and Cantor have agreed to purchase an aggregate of 500,000 placement units (or 545,000 placement units if the underwriter's over-allotment option is exercised in full) at a price of \$10.00 per unit (454,128 placement units by our sponsor and 45,872 placement units by Cantor), for a purchase price of \$5,000,000 (or \$5,450,000 if the underwriter's over-allotment option is exercised in full (495,000 placement units by our sponsor and 50,000 placement units by Cantor)).
 There will be no redemption rights or liquidating distributions from the trust account with respect to the founder shares, placement shares or placement warrants, which will expire worthless if we do not consummate a business combination within the allotted 18 month period.